-If there is a reasonable case that circumstances relied on were foreseeable or preventable.
-Study related circumstances (equipment failure, failure to take back-up copies of stolen or corrupted work, missing books, examination rescheduling, misreading the examination timetable, taking the wrong examination, poor time management or oversleeping).
+Acceptable Not acceptable Serious ill heath, which may include an acute episode and/or a disability or chronic If there is a reasonable case that circumstances relied on were foreseeable or preventable. condition, affecting performance not covered by agreed support already in Study related circumstances (equipment failure, place.
+Significant personal accident or injury. failure to take back-up copies of stolen or corrupted work, missing books, examination rescheduling, misreading the examination Acute personal or emotional trauma, e.g. acute anxiety or depression, family timetable, taking the wrong examination, poor time management or oversleeping). acute anxiety or depression, family breakdown, breakdown of close personal relationship, death or serious illness of family member or close friend.
 Normal exam stress or anxiety experienced during revision or the assessment period.
+Other significant exceptional factors for which there is evidence of an adverse impact which was detrimental.
 Personal disruptions within the student's control, e.g. moving house, change of job, holidays, normal job pressure, failed travel arrangements or disruption to routine caring responsibilities.
+Victims of serious crime.
 Grounds of religion, unless notification given at the commencement of the academic year.
 Statement of a medical condition without reasonable evidence (medical or otherwise) to support.
 Long term condition for which the student is already receiving reasonable or appropriate adjustments.
 Medical condition supported by "retrospective" medical advice -documentation that is not in existence at the same time as the illness, eg a doctor's note which states that the student was seen (after the illness occurred) and the student had declared that they had been ill previously.
 Late disclosure of circumstances where a student could have reasonably expected to have informed a member of staff.
 The form has not been appropriately completed, or evidence is missing with no indication of intent to produce at a later date